Goldenium11/school-bookmarklets/README.md

 Collection of bookmarklets for school and for fun.
 I did not make these and they were collected from other sources.
 I did make the collection myself, I just didn't make the javascript myself.

+<b>NOTE: These bookmarklets have cheats and other stuff, use it responsibly.
+It's not my problem if you get in trouble or anything happens (Should not happen if you use it responsibly).</b>

 <b>Change Log (v1.1)

   -Added New Bookmarklets in Games